organix/kernel_abe64/ABE.md

 ## Encoding

 Our target architecture is [LP64](https://en.wikipedia.org/wiki/64-bit_computing#64-bit_data_models), where `int` is 32 bits (4 bytes); `void *`, `ptrdiff_t`, and `size_t` are all 64 bits (8 bytes).
 The ABE runtime uses a single-sized universal signed integer `WORD` value type (64 bits, in this case), which can be safely cast to/from `CONS *`.
 Memory is managed in `CONS`-sized units, each of which holds a pair of values (16 bytes).
-The garbage collector's book-keeping has 50% overhead for each allocation (32 bytes).
+The garbage collector's book-keeping doubles the size of each allocation (32 bytes).
 Assuming 8-byte alignment for allocations, the least-significant 3 bits of each `WORD` can be used for type encoding.
 However, sufficient distinctions can be made using only the lowest 2 bits.

 ```
     2#000...000000  -- Boolean FALSE (also NULL in C)